 More than one person has mistakenly referred to Waoo Park as Wahoo Park.
-It's hard not to.
-Seriously.
-This park that has remained off the radar for so long is a splendid piece of greenery.
+Some have even called it Yahoo Park.
+Whatever you call it, one fact remains: this park that has remained off the radar for so long is a splendid piece of greenery.

 Are you looking to pound the rock and then go and pound some drinks?
 Do you want to be ballin’ on the court and then one hour later be ballin’ in the club?
 Well, you have come to the right place.
 Waoo Park offers a fine basketball court that is literally within Hongdae.

 Standard Seoul-green-top asphalt.
 It used to be a darker green but the sun and sneakers have caused it to fade.
 Hopefully, your legs don’t fade towards the end of a game.
 The three-point line is not official.
 Hopefully your three-point shot is.